What Are Multimodal Prompts?

 Input: [Image of 3 red balls and 2 blue cubes] Output: "3 red balls" |

-Rule Induction: The model deduces the filtering logic (exclude blue, exclude obscured) by observing the pattern, avoiding the confusion of complex negative constraints. |
+Rule Induction: The model deduces the complex filtering logic (color, shape, occlusion) by observing the simple input-output pattern, improving prompt adherence and avoiding the confusion of negative constraints. |

 | Audio Sentiment Analysis | "Transcribe this audio, but label it 'Sarcastic' if the pitch rises at the end and the volume fluctuates." |